 Treatment for PCOS

 There are a number of ways to manage the symptoms and the impact of PCOS.
 It is important to seek help if you are concerned that you may have the condition.
 Treatment options will vary for individual women depending on the severity of their condition.
 If you are trying to conceive it is important to consult your doctor as this condition can cause ovulation to stop completely or occur irregularly.

 - A healthy lifestyle is one of the most important aspects of managing PCOS successfully.
 Having an overall lifestyle change in both diet and exercise is beneficial in managing weight and improving emotional well-being.
 A loss of weight may reduce severity of some symptoms and will reduce the risk of developing type 2 diabetes and cardiovascular disease.

-- Hormonal contraception: Your doctor can prescribe a hormonal contraception pill that will help regulate your menstrual cycle.
+- Hormonal contraception: Your doctor can prescribe a hormonal contraceptive pill that will help regulate your menstrual cycle.
 This medication can also reduce menstrual cramps, acne and excessive hair growth.

-- Clomid and other ovulation assisting agents: If you are trying to conceive you may be prescribed a medication known as Clomid.
+- Clomiphene Citrate and other ovulation assisting agents: If you are trying to conceive you may be prescribed a medication known as Clomiphene Citrate.
 This is used to increase the number of eggs which are matured and released by the ovaries.

 Long Term Risks of PCOS

 PCOS is associated with the following long-term health risks.